 Judge Kathleen Kennedy, hearing the petition in downtown Los Angeles, denied the petition in agreeing that SB 1437 is unconstitutional because it impermissibly amended Propositions 7 and 115.

-Lopez appeal the ruling to the Second Appellate District Court in downtown Los Angeles, just a few blocks away from the Clara Shortridge Foltz criminal courts building.
+Lopez appealed the ruling to the Second Appellate District Court in downtown Los Angeles, just a few blocks away from the Clara Shortridge Foltz criminal courts building.

 The Second Appellate District began its analysis by noting that “there is a strong presumption favoring the constitutionality of the Legislature’s acts.
 Amwest Sur.
 Ins.
 Co. v.
 Wilson (1995) 11 Cal.4th 1243, 1253.
 Moreover, “courts will presume a statute is constitutional unless its unconstitutionality clearly, positively and unmistakably appears; all presumptions and intendments favor its validity.”
 People v.
 Falsetta (1999) 21 Cal.4th 903, 912-913.